A cosmopolitan city full of elegance and energy

 As your luxury MSC cruise ship pulls into the newly modernised cruise terminal, the soaring skyscrapers of the world’s ninth largest city hint at the elegance and energy that this cosmopolitan city and important cruise destination holds.

 Located on the eastern shore of South America, locals are called porteños (people of the port) and the city name means ‘good air’ in Spanish.
 To enable you to take full advantage of everything that this wonderful holiday destination has to offer, MSC Cruises has organized a diverse package of activities and excursion deals to help you get the best out of Argentinean life.
-Buenos Aires is divided into 47 small neighborhoods or ‘barrios’ and each has its own distinct character.
+Buenos Aires is divided into 47 small neighbourhoods or ‘barrios’ and each has its own distinct character.

 La Recoleta district is reminiscent of Paris, whereas San Telmo displays the city's multinational heritage through its Spanish Colonial, Italian and graceful French architecture.
 Your vacation in Buenos Aires would not be complete without a taste of the Tango, the sultry romantic dance born in the 1870’s, and now elevated to an art form.